• Skip to primary navigation

 You’ll make the wedges by creating a disc shape that’s about 1″ high.
 Then, like a pizza, cut it into six wedges.

-It’s also a bit sticky so keep a little oat or unbleached all-purpose flour nearby in case you need it.
-The flour also helps to keep the knife from sticking if you’re cutting them into wedges.
+It’s also a bit sticky, so keep a little oat or unbleached all-purpose flour nearby if needed.
+The flour also helps keep the knife from sticking if you cut them into wedges.

 As for the other ingredients, oat flour can easily be made with old-fashioned oats if you don’t have any oat flour on hand.
 Just put the recipe amount (1 1/4 cups) into the blender and blend on high for a few seconds until the oats turn to flour.

 If you don’t have blueberries, you can substitute other fruit.
-Raspberries, cranberries, cut up strawberries or raisin would be a nice addition.
+Raspberries, cranberries, cut-up strawberries, or raisins would be a nice addition.

 Any plant milk will work for this recipe, too.
-If you used sweetened plant milk they will be a little sweeter.
+The scones will be a little sweeter if you use sweetened plant milk.
 With 1/4 cup of maple syrup, these oil-free blueberry scones are only lightly sweetened.

 Since these oil-free blueberry scones have such great ingredients, you can feel good about eating them!
 I’ve even made them without fruit and used them as a shortcake served with cut-up fruit and a dollop of cashew yogurt or cashew cream, much like my Cornbread Strawberries and Cream recipe.
 It’s a beautiful dessert to serve to guests.